luckyendey/CSSynergyX.AppSearch/README.md

 To install the **SynergyX AppSearch** tool, follow these steps:

 1. **Download the Addon:**
-   - Download the latest version of the addon from the [releases page](#https://github.com/luckyendey/CSSynergyX.AppSearch/releases).
+   - Download the latest version of the addon from the <a href="https://github.com/luckyendey/CSSynergyX.AppSearch/releases">releases page</a>.

 2. **Install the Addon:**
    - Extract the contents of the downloaded ZIP file (e.g., SynergyX.AppSearch-v1.x.zip) to a folder on your computer.